 In 2006, the International Agency for Research on Cancer (IARC) evaluated data on indoor tanning and skin cancer and found what it called “convincing evidence” of a link for melanoma and squamous cell carcinoma.
 At the time there were very few studies of indoor tanning and BCC.
 Then in 2009, IARC classified tanning devices that emit UV light as Group 1 carcinogens, in the same category as tobacco smoke, asbestos and X-rays.
 In 2012, an updated analysis of all of the epidemiology studies on indoor tanning and BCC (including the Yale research) was published in BMJ and similarly concluded that indoor tanning was associated with an increased risk of BCC.
 Many health and medical organizations, including the American Cancer Society, the American Academy of Dermatology and the U.S. Food and Drug Administration, have recommended that people avoid indoor tanning altogether.

 A similar bill to restrict minor’s access to indoor tanning salons was proposed in Connecticut last year, but it failed to advance.

 If the proposed legislation passes in the General Assembly, Connecticut would join only two other states—California and Vermont—that have so far banned indoor tanning outright for people under 18, although other states are now considering similar legislation.
 New York bans indoor tanning for those under 17 years old, while a number of states have enacted age-related restrictions on indoor tanning, most of which require parental permission for minors.

-This Article was submitted by Denise L Meyer, on Tuesday, April 02, 2013.
+This article was submitted by Denise L Meyer on April 2, 2013.